While most people opt for a final farewell email, there are a couple of reasons for writing a personal employee farewell letter to the boss.

 Warmest regards,

-I'm sorry I missed you, and thank you for your kind email.
+Unfortunately I missed your visit to the warehouse, and thank you for your kind email.
 Just want to let you know that you have a good

 team happy to be working for you.
 So best of luck to all of you and no